The Influence Of Gandhiji

 The Indian mineworkers boycotted their jobs in order to free the people in jail, and sure enough, Gandhi and all the other prisoners got set free.
 The oppressive laws got changed and Gandhi became satisfied with the improvements in South Africa.
-He radically changed the Indians lives and most of the discrimination that used to exist in South Africa even though it presented to him many problems.
+He radically changed the Indian’s lives and most of the discrimination that used to exist in South Africa even though it presented to his many problems.

 Gandhi lived in South Africa for about twenty-two years, but when the oppressive laws were changed, he made his way back to his home country, India.
 It has been a long time since he had lived in India and upon arrival, he dressed as a commoner and was greeted by thousands of people.
 Gandhi immediately becomes a part of Indian politics and his opinion has a great effect on most of the country.

 Gandhi tried to include the poverty-stricken people in classifying India.
 He realized their needs and made efforts to help them financially.
 Gandhi reached out to the inferior castes and began his fight to end discrimination and British control of India.
-Gandhi once said, “just as a man would not cherish living in a body other than his own, so do nations not like to live under other nations, however noble and great the latter may be.”
+Gandhi once said, “just as a man would not cherish living in a body other than his own, so do nations not like to live under other nations, however noble and great the latter maybe.”
 Passive resistance is still Gandhi’s approach to gaining freedom from the British and stopping violence in India but discrimination keeps getting in the way.
 Judging people by their religion or color of skin leads to violence and oppression which are problems in India.

 Gandhi was put in prison many times in his lifetime because of his push for Indian independence.
 Muslim-Hindu hostility was ended shortly when Gandhi tried to unite the two religious groups by fasting until they stopped the violence against each other.
 He wanted the British to end their rule in India, and for the Muslims and Hindus to cooperate with each other in the independence of India.
 India was granted its independence on August 15, 1947, however, Pakistan was also made a separate state much to Gandhi’s dismay.
 Gandhi wanted the two religions to accept each other’s differences and learn to live together without separating.

 When India gained independence from the British in 1947, it became a Hindu state and Pakistan an Islamic state.
 About seventeen million people left their homes to move to one of the countries, based on their religion.
 There were a million deaths, including Gandhi’s in the next six months.
 Gandhi was killed in January of 1948, by a Hindu extremist who did not want him to favor Muslims.
 Nehru became Prime Minister of India and from 1947 to 1949, India and Pakistan conflicted.
 India still contained many poor people and small wars still occurred.
 Nehru’s daughter, Indira Gandhi became the Prime Minister in January 1980.
 Her father death occurred in 1964 and a number of successors ruled until her rule.
 In the early eighties, Sikh violence became prominent and they killed Indira Gandhi after which Rajiv Gandhi became the Prime Minister.
 However, violence still persisted from the Sikhs and Kashmiri Muslims and other groups wanted more independence.
 The old nationalism ideas started to deflate, and India has more separation in religion, the caste system, than in the neighborhood.
 Rajiv Gandhi resigned as Prime Minister in 1989 and was killed in 1991.
 The new leader.
-Shankar Dayal Sharma became president in 1992 and soon after, the worst violence since India freedom began.
+Shankar Dayal Sharma became president in 1992 and soon after, the worst violence since India’s freedom began.
 In 1996, many of India’s leaders were charged with taking bribes for things in return.
 India’s government and overall society have gone down ever since Gandhi died in 1948.